 : Enable or disable heuristic scanning, which uses techniques to detect unknown malware.

-For a full list of configuration options, consult the ClamAV documentation.
+For a complete list of configuration options, consult the ClamAV documentation.

 If you encounter issues during installation or while using ClamAV, consult the following common problems and their solutions: